Gradiance: The Mother of all Reductions

 By Way of Husserl: A Phenomenology of Duchampian Art

-Introduction This paper is about the French painter and conceptual artist Marcel Duchamp, who created a series of very influential conceptual event-objects.
+Introduction.
+This paper is about the French painter and conceptual artist Marcel Duchamp, who created a series of very influential conceptual event-objects.
 In the beginning of the twentieth century he shocked and revolutionized the artworld.
 He did so with art objects trying to capture the phenomenon of motion and with already fabricated, found objects, called … Continue reading “By Way of Husserl: A Phenomenology of Duchampian Art”

 The Jaynesian Paradigm and Beyond

+.
 Introduction The Princeton psychologist Julian Jaynes in his 1976 book The Origin of Consciousness in the Breakdown of the Bicameral Mind proposed a novel and ingenious theory of consciousness, which is making a come-back in the scientific community.
-His initial reception was marred by a widespread misunderstanding of his concept of consciousness and the absence of neuro-imaging … Continue reading “The Jaynesian Paradigm and Beyond”
+His initial reception was marred by a widespread misunderstanding of his concept of consciousness and the absence of … Continue reading “The Jaynesian Paradigm and Beyond”